dzuk-mutant/blockchain/list/list.md

 These instances either distinctly imply or outright promote dangerous or violent conspiracy theories.

-Conspiracy theories can be a complicated subject, and certain kinds are pretty harmless and okay, so for the sake of this list, what makes a conspiracy theory dangerous or violent is one of the following:
+Conspiracy theories can be a complicated subject, and certain kinds are pretty harmless and okay, so for the sake of this list, what makes a conspiracy theory dangerous or violent is one or more of the following:

-- It promotes psuedoscience.
+- It promotes psuedoscience that fundamentally attempts to undermine reputable scientific practice. (ie. antivaxxers, flat earthers, climate change denial)
-- Is a hate group conspiracy theory (ie. 'International Jewry', 'Cultural Marxism', 'The Great Replacement', Holocaust Denial).
+- It is a hate group conspiracy theory (ie. 'International Jewry', 'Cultural Marxism', 'The Great Replacement', Holocaust Denial).
-- Is one that necessitates or involves hate speech, racialism or other hate ideology.
+- It is one that necessitates or involves hate speech, racialism or other hate ideology.

 #### Instances